randomguy70/BitSlide/README.md

 # Running

 To run ***BitSlide***, grab the latest release or see the instructions above to build it from source.
 Once you have an executable, copy and paste the absolute path to the executable into a terminal and hit enter.
-The absolute path should look something like `enter code here` Or, you can drag & drop the executable file into a terminal and hit enter.
+The absolute path should look something like `/Users/Name/Desktop/BitSlide/output/main` Or, you can drag & drop the executable file into a terminal and hit enter.

 **Note**: Make sure you enter the necessary command line arguments!